DimitrieStoica/anotherstoic.github.io/vpc.md

 > for inbound traffic: Network ACL's are evaluated first followed by security groups rules
 > for outbound traffic: Security groups are evaluated first followed by Network ACL's

-`Security groups`: deny all incoming traffic by default and use allow rules that can filter based on port and protocol `Network ACL`: allow all inbloud/outbound traffic by default
+`Default Security groups`: deny all incoming traffic by default `Default Network ACL`: allow all inbloud/outbound traffic by default

+`Security zoning` is creating a group of system components which have similar security levels and a group of common controls

 ## VPC NAT Gateways ##
 - allows private instances to get access to the Internet
+- VPN is initiated by the client side
 - scale UP: choose an instance that supports enhanced networking
 - scale OUT: add NATs per subnets and distribute workload (1 Subnet = 1 NAT)
 - HA by failing over to another NAT

 > a NAT gateway in the pending, active, or deleting state counts against your limit

+> by default: IPSEC connecton consists of 2 IPSEC tunnels - encryptes transport

 ## Endpoints ##
 - when trying to access services like S3 communication happens over the internet